 In the past Avalon's annual Sustainability Reports have been prepared in accordance with the Global Reporting Initiative's Global Reporting Standards.
-New for 2023 Avalon's annual Sustainability Report will be based on International Sustainability Standard Board (ISSB) reporting structure, which is aligned with the International Accounting Standard Board.
+Starting in 2023 Avalon's annual Sustainability Report is based on International Sustainability Standard Board (ISSB) reporting structure, which is aligned with the International Accounting Standard Board.
 The ISSB is also the most popular reporting structure in Canada.
 Avalon's annual Sustainability Reports still incorporate a self-assessment of Fiscal year performance and also set targets for the next fiscal year against the applicable Mining Association of Canada "Toward Sustainable Mining" indicators.
 A review and update of the Sustainability Policy has been initiated to formalize the significant progress the Company had made in sustainability and to ensure its industry leadership is maintained.

 The Company seeks to be a proactive partner with the Indigenous communities within its operating footprint.
-Members of the Avalon management team and Board of Directors recently completed the San'Yas Anti-Racism Indigenous Cultural Safety Training Program (Ontario) and received certification.
-Further, Avalon has developed and published its first Land Acknowledgement that reads as follows:
+Members of the Avalon management team and Board of Directors have completed the San'Yas Anti-Racism Indigenous Cultural Safety Training Program (Ontario) and received certification.
+Further, Avalon has developed and published a Land Acknowledgement.